-where $Ind{ijt}$ is the output of industry j in province i in year t.
-The coefficients $\beta_G$ and $\beta{CR}$ capture the increase in industry output (in percentage points of GDP) in response to an increase in credit or in government expenditure by one percentage point of GDP.
+where Ind{ijt} is the output of industry j in province i in year t.
+The coefficients β_G and β{CR} capture the increase in industry output (in percentage points of GDP) in response to an increase in credit or in government expenditure by one percentage point of GDP.
 This specification thus disaggregates the output multiplier by sectors.
-Because sectoral outputs sum up to aggregate output, the sectoral multipliers $\beta_G$ and $\beta{CR}$ for all sectors also sum up to the aggregate credit or expenditure multiplier.
+Because sectoral outputs sum up to aggregate output, the sectoral multipliers β_G and β{CR} for all sectors also sum up to the aggregate credit or expenditure multiplier.

-The results for sectoral multipliers are shown in Table 6.
+The results for sectoral multipliers are shown in Table 7.
 Panel A reports the results for the full sample.
 Panel B reports the results for the 2010-2015 period.
 We report the results for construction (columns 1-2), manufacturing (columns 3-4), and services excluding financials (columns 5-6).
 As before, we report the OLS estimates first, followed by IV estimates.
-The effect of fiscal and credit stimulus on industry growth can be inferred by dividing $\beta_G$ and $\beta{CR}$ by the share of the sector in GDP.
+The effect of fiscal and credit stimulus on industry growth can be inferred by dividing β_G and β{CR} by the share of the sector in GDP.
 This calculation is shown in Panel C. The results show that credit and fiscal expenditure have the largest effect on manufacturing and, somewhat less so, on construction.
 This is consistent with the observation that fiscal stimulus often targets manufacturing.
-The stimuli have the smallest effect on the services sector.
-Moreover, over 2010-2015, credit stimulus might have constrained the growth of the services sector (column

-6).
-This might be related to a reallocation of resources from services to manufacturing (Borio et al., 2016).
+The stimuli have the smallest effect on the services sector (column 6).19 This might be related to a reallocation of resources from services to manufacturing (Borio et al., 2016).
 Overall, the results suggest that, in order to contribute to the rebalancing of the economy towards services, future fiscal stimulus needs to target services expenditure more than the historical fiscal stimulus did.